robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 """""""""""""""""""""""""""""""""""""""""""""""""

 To bind and provision devices using a desktop browser, navigate to **Device Management** and to **Cloud ID**.
 The default Cloud ID panel displays the batches of devices you have already onboarded.
 To add a new batch of devices click on the **Add Infineon Devices** button.

+ABCDEFGHIJKLMON Tahir - please replace with image #A01

 .. image:: ../img/pd-10.png
     :align: center